Nordic Working Group for LCA, climate and buildings

 The Nordic working group for LCA, climate and buildings is developed in collaboration with the Swedish National Board of Housing, Building and Planning (Boverket) and Ministry of the Environment in Finland to address the results from the Nordic Climate Forum of Construction 2019 and to deepen the discussion of a Nordic harmonization of construction between expertise within Nordic building authorities, academia and industry.

 The Nordic Council of Ministers decided the 29 of May 2018 in Stockholm to initiate a work for Nordic harmonization of building regulations concerning climate emissions.
-As a result, the Ministry of the Environment in Finland and the Swedish National Board of Housing, Building and Planning took the initiative to arrange a conference, in Malmö the 3rd of October, to bring together the Nordic construction authorities and the foremost in academia and construction industry.
+As a result, the Ministry of the Environment in Finland and the Swedish National Board of Housing, Building and Planning took the initiative to arrange a conference, Nordic Climate Forum for Construction, in Malmö the 3rd of October, to bring together the Nordic construction authorities and the foremost in academia and construction industry.
 The conference is organized in collaboration with the Nordic Council of Ministers.
+The main target for the conference was to start up the work for Nordic harmonization on regulations and climate emissions from buildings from a life cycle perspective.
+Around 80 people attended the conference and all Nordic countries were represented.

 The Nordic Climate Forum 2019 in Malmö marks the start of this group.
 Continued dialogue will take place through three web meetings during 2019-2020 where the group’s participants can exchange experience, continue to map the latest research, raise knowledge gaps, capture interest, and increase understanding within the framework of the LCA working group, with the aim of facilitating the Nordic harmonization effort.